roakoth/task-tracker-app/steps/7-completing-tasks-and-deleting-tasks.md

 # Marking a task as completed and deleting tasks

 I want to mark a task as complete when I click the ‘complete’ button.
 In order for me to do that, I need to search for that specific task by its id and then add a cross line to it, which will show that is complete.
-In that case, I'll create `completeTask` function below.
+In that case, I'll create `completeTask` function below on the `TaskList.jsx` file.

 ```